FabioNotaro2001/SoftwareArchitecturesAndPlatform-Assignment3-OptionalPart/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Acknowledgements

-    Andrea Bedei: For the foundational work on integrating agents into Domain-Driven Design.
+    Andrea Bedei -> for the foundational work on integrating agents into Domain-Driven Design.

-    Software Architectures and Platform Course: For providing the framework and context for this exploration.
+    Software Architectures and Platform Course -> for providing the framework and context for this exploration.
     Contact

-For further information or inquiries, please contact Fabio Notaro at [Your Email Here].
+For further information or inquiries, please contact Fabio Notaro.